Welcome to the localization jungle

 Yes, it’s a jungle, but we do care

-However, one fact I do need to emphasize is that people in this industry are here because they really care.
+However, one fact we do need to emphasize is that people in this industry are here because they really care.
 You can easily feel the passion they have for the products they localize.
 Everybody has the same goal of making the world a smaller place, one global product launch at a time.
 There are no half-assed efforts.
 Localization is a full-assed line of work.
 It’s not like anyone gets literally eaten by crocodiles, but it is still advisable to not get too complacent.

-Welcome to the jungle – It is never boring, sometimes treacherous, and always a lot of fun, if you stick with the right tribes.
+Welcome to the jungle – It is never boring, sometimes treacherous, and always a lot of fun, especially if you stick with the right tribes.
 But don’t worry, you’re not alone.
 We’re here to help.